Firefight: Modern U.S. and Soviet Small Unit Tactics: Reception

 In Issue 15 of Imagine, Roger Musson pointed out that the rules were actually relatively simple, and the graduated approach to rules complexity aided in learning how to play.
 He noted that "The main premise of the game is, 'if you can see it, you can hit it, and if you can hit it, you can kill it' — the casualty rate is very high."
 He concluded with a strong recommendation, saying, "To sum up, this is an enjoyable game, playable in an evening [...] for the less experienced gamer with an interest in this [...] subject of US/ Soviet conflict, Firefight can be strongly recommended."

 In Issue 11 of Phoenix, Mike Doe compared the board wargame Firefight to general miniatures wargaming.
 He noted that "The indirect fire system in Firefight is highly detailed and is quite the best system for off table fire I have seen."
 However, Doe didn't like the complete absence of morale (panic) rules, which he thought were a necessary part of wargaming.

 In The Complete Book of Wargames, Jon Freeman was considerably less enthusiastic about the game.
 He allowed that it was "an extremely professional, accurate, and well-laid-out piece of work."
 But due to its first purpose as a simulation developed for Army trainees, he felt that it was "a learning device – not a game [...] the aim of the system was realism, not playability."
 He found the scenarios "rather wooden and one-dimensional."
 He concluded, "FireFight is possibly the most tedious game on the market [...]
 If enjoyment is a consideration in your game playing, pass this by."

 In The Guide to Simulations/Games for Education and Training, Martin Campion noted that despite the game's complexity, "Well-developed combat charts make combat easier to figure out than is normal in games at this scale."
 However, Campion, a history professor writing about how this game could be adapted to the history classroom, concluded that the game's very contemporary nature worked against it for this purpose, saying, "Since it is not a historical game, my interest in it is slight."

+In a retrospective review in Issue 13 of The Journal of 20th Century Wargaming, Marion Bates noted, "The rules are rather well done ...
+Thus a gamer gets a gradual introduction in small portions."
+However, Bates listed various problems: "The scenarios are ridiculous.
+Units are chosen at random, and the Soviet player is compelled to rigidly apply tactical doctrine no matter what situation presents itself.
+The scenario results are one-sided and just plain dull; the combat system itself is lackluster and devoid of the kind of detail that might create interest."
+Bates concluded, "Firefight is an exciting name for an incredibly boring game."